 Once you reach out and arrange your first therapy session, you’re likely to feel nervous or scared, especially if you’re new to therapy.
 As your first appointment nears, here are some ways to mentally and physically prepare yourself:

-Before your first session, you should outline clear goals for what you hope to achieve from therapy.
+Before your first session, you should outline clear therapy goals for what you hope to achieve from counseling.
 Everyone’s reasons are personal, and there are no right or wrong reasons to seek therapy.
 Try to understand what brought you to therapy and how you hope to leave.

 If you’ve been to therapy before, consider what you liked about previous therapists and what worked best for you in therapy.
 Also, consider what did not work and what, if anything, you did not like about your previous therapist.